sambuckwild/Pandas-EDA-Case-Study/case_study_description.md

 * **Health Nutrition and Population Statistics**
   Compiled by the World Bank, this dataset includes 345 indicators, such as immunization rates, malnutrition prevalence, and vitamin A supplementation rates across 263 countries around the world.
 Data was collected on a yearly basis from 1960-2016.

   The dataset is more fully described on Kaggle, and can be found [here.](https://www.kaggle.com/theworldbank/health-nutrition-and-population-statistics)

+  **Note:** This dataset in its raw form is in a challenging format, where columns are years and rows are features.
+Teams should try to get the data into a workable format (features as columns) to perform graphical EDA as soon as possible.

 #### Deliverable